 Brake Light Circuits

-In a parallel circuit, if one bulb fails, all the others still work.
 In a parallel circuit, current can flow through more than one branch at a time.
 If one of the branches fails and creates an open, the energy travels to the next branch.
 Each bulb in the brake light circuit receives 12 volts regardless of how many bulbs are added.

-Each item added to a parallel circuit decreases resistance, increasing current; current flows through all bulbs regardless of their resistance.
+Each item added to a parallel circuit decreases resistance, increasing current; current flows through all bulbs regardless of resistance.
 Remember Ohm's Law, Voltage (E) = Current (I) x Restance (R), whenever working with electrical circuits.
 Use the formulas in the chart above; providing any two values calculates the third.
 To solve for resistance, R=E/I, divide the voltage by the current.

 Always be careful and check specifications before adding additional items to a factory system.
 Adding more items lowers resistance but increases current (amperage) in the circuit and can damage components and wiring.